UP Spring Creek Bridge (Madelia)

 Citations

-Builder and build date American Bridge Company plaque
+Build date and builder (superstructure) American Bridge Company plaque

 Railroad History Citation ICC Valuation Information, Compiled by Richard S. Steele